oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

 ## Task 6: Clean up the livelabs stack

 Perform this task only if you want to clean up the livelabs stack provisioned using Resource Manager.
-Performing this task will delete all the stack resources including the remote desktop VM.
+Performing this task will delete all the stack resources including the remote desktop instance.

 1. Open the navigation menu and click Developer Services.
 Under Resource Manager, click Stacks.